Hypersexuality: Treatment

-Hypersexuality may negatively impact an individual.
 The concept of hypersexuality as an addiction was started in the 1970s by former members of Alcoholics Anonymous who felt they experienced a similar lack of control and compulsivity with sexual behaviors as with alcohol.
 Multiple 12-step style self-help groups now exist for people who identify as sex addicts, including Sex Addicts Anonymous, Sexaholics Anonymous, Sex and Love Addicts Anonymous, and Sexual Compulsives Anonymous.
-Some hypersexual men may treat their condition with the usage of medication (such as Cyproterone acetate) or consuming foods considered to be anaphrodisiacs.
+Some hypersexual men may treat their condition with the usage of medication (such as cyproterone acetate) or consuming foods considered to be anaphrodisiacs.
 Other hypersexuals may choose a route of consultation, such as psychotherapy, self-help groups or counselling.